 No. The scheme protects physical access to bricks and mortar community pharmacies.

-Q. How long will the PhAS run for?
+Q. How long will the new PhAS last?

 DHSC will continue to monitor the revised scheme and consider whether further updates and revisions are required, from April 2023 at the earliest.